matloff/TidyverseSkeptic/README.md

 60!
 The "star" of the Tidyverse, **dplyr**, consists of 263 functions.

-While a user initially need not use more than a small fraction of them, the high complexity is clear.
+While a user initially need not use more than a small fraction of those functions, the high complexity is clear.
 Every time a user needs some variant of an operation, she must sift through those hundreds of functions for one suited to her current need.

 Tidy advocates say the uniformity of interface in all those functions makes learning them easier.
 Uniform *syntax* is nice, yes, but the fact